northeast-kansas-library-system/next/source/tools/notices_slips/account_payment.rst

     - This notice is sent automatically when a fee is paid on a borrower's account

 - Enable/disable:
-    - The only way to disable this notice is to remove the borrower's e-mail address from their account
+    - The only way to disable this notice is to remove all of the :term:`valid email<First valid email>` addresses from the borrower's account

 - CSS:
     - The css for this notice is embedded in the notice